 - 1. Turn the ignition switch to the RUN (or ON) position.
-(DO NOT START THE ENGINE.) - 2.
+(DO NOT START THE ENGINE) $\,$ - 2.
 Wait until the safety belt warning light turns off.
-(Approximately 1-2 minutes.) - Steps 3-5 must be completed within 60 seconds or the procedure will have to be repeated. - 3.
-Buckle then unbuckle the safety belt three times, ending with the safety belt unbuckled.
-This can be done before or during BeltMinder warning activation. - 4.
-Turn on the parklamps/headlamps, turn off the parklamps/headlamps. - $5.\ Buckle$ then unbuckle the safety belt three times, ending with the safety belt unbuckled. - After step 5 the safety belt warning light will be turned on for three seconds. - 6.
-Within seven seconds of the safety belt warning light turning off, buckle then unbuckle the safety belt. - This will disable BeltMinder if it is currently enabled, or enable BeltMinder if it is currently disabled. - 7.
-Confirmation of disabling BeltMinder is provided by the safety belt warning light flashing four times per second for three seconds.

-- 8. Confirmation of enabling BeltMinder is provided by: - The safety belt warning light flashing four times per second for three seconds. - Followed by three seconds with the safety belt warning light off. - Once again, the safety belt warning light will flash four times per second for three seconds. - 9.
+(Approximately 1 minute) - Step 3 must be completed within 60 seconds after the safety belt warning light turns off. - 3.
+Buckle then unbuckle the safety belt 9 times, ending with the safety belt in the unbuckled state. - After step 3 is complete, the safety belt warning light will be turned on for 3 seconds. - If step 4 does not occur within 10 seconds at the end of step 3, Beltminder will automatically exit programming mode without changing its enable status. - 4.
+Within 10 seconds of the light turning on, buckle then unbuckle the safety belt. - This will disable the BeltMinder feature if it is currently enabled.
+As confirmation, the safety belt warning light will flash 4 times per second for 3 seconds. - This will enable the BeltMinder feature if it is currently disabled.
+As confirmation, the safety belt warning light will flash 4 times per second for 3 seconds, followed by 3 seconds with the light off, then followed by the safety belt warning light flashing 4 times per second for 3 seconds again. - 5.
 After receiving confirmation, the deactivation/activation procedure is complete.